JWP Consulting GK

 I adjust the invocation by adding the --clean flag, making sure that previous DB migrations are wiped out.

-Please: think carefully before running pg_restore with --clean.
+Please: think before running pg_restore with --clean.

 read -l CONNECTION_STRING